4WD Oberon Colong historic stock route

 Yerranderie Regional Park

-An excellent spot to go 4WDing, this 4WD route in Yerranderie National Park takes you through rugged wilderness and a historic mining ghost town.
+An excellent spot to go 4WDing, this 4WD route in Yerranderie Regional Park takes you through rugged wilderness and a historic mining ghost town.

 - Yerranderie Regional Park

 - It’s a good idea to put sunscreen on before you set out and remember to take a hat